mattkopelowitz/P2P_Project/README.md

 - Matthew worked on peerProcess, Peer, and LogWriter
 - Kendall worked on Message and MessageHandler
-- Max worked on Server and Client
+- Max worked on OldServer and Client

 YouTube video link: